Spacetime topology: Planar spacetime

-Events connected by light have zero separation.
+Events connected by light have a spacetime interval of zero.
 The plenum of spacetime in the plane is split into four quadrants, each of which has the topology of R^{2}.
 The dividing lines are the trajectory of inbound and outbound photons at (0,0).
 The planar-cosmology topological segmentation is the future F, the past P, space left L, and space right D. The homeomorphism of F with R^{2} amounts to polar decomposition of split-complex numbers: